kishore-arava/eiq-er-ce/README.md

 - Enterprise Edition
 - Community Edition

 The Enterprise Edition is the full version and it provides an advanced set of features and dedicated support.
 The Community Edition provides limited features and allows you to experience most product features.
+To get involved in the EclecticIQ Endpoint Response community and access investigation and configuration techniques, review the [content repository](https://github.com/eclecticiq/eiq-er-community-exchange).

 Here are the high-level differences between the Community Edition and Enterprise Edition.